AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-13.md

 ```

 It is interesting to see we have not allocated all the permissions to the super-admin.
-This is because we will use a "gate" top apply an all access pass later in this stage.
+This is because we will use a "gate" to apply an all access pass later in this stage.

 #### Admin Role